-- on an actual basis from continuing operations; - on a pro forma basis to give effect to the Organizational Transactions, as defined in "Summary-Ownership and Organization-Organizational Transactions;" and the accrual of \$169,950 of cash distributions made to the Company's stockholders in April 2017, and - on a pro forma as adjusted basis to give effect to the sale by us of shares of our Class A common stock in this offering, based on a public offering price of \$ per share, the mid-point of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and the estimated offering expenses payable by us, and the use of the net proceeds therefrom as described in "Use of Proceeds."
+- on an actual basis; - on a pro forma basis to give effect to the Pre-IPO Distribution and the Organizational Transactions, as defined in "Summary-Ownership and Organization- Organizational Transactions," the accrual of \$169,950 of cash distributions made to the Company's stockholders in April 2017, and - on a pro forma as adjusted basis to give effect to the sale by us of 12,068,966 shares of our Class A common stock in this offering, based on an assumed public offering price of \$29.00 per share, the mid-point of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and the estimated offering expenses payable by us, and the intended use of the net proceeds therefrom as described in "Use of Proceeds."

 The as adjusted information below is illustrative only and our capitalization following the completion of this offering will be adjusted based on the actual offering price and other terms of this offering determined at pricing.
 The information set forth below should be read in conjunction with "Selected Historical and Pro Forma Financial Data," "Unaudited Pro Forma Consolidated Financial Information," "Management's Discussion and Analysis of Financial Condition and Results of Operations," the financial statements and related notes and the financial information included elsewhere in this prospectus.
-The as adjusted column assumes that the underwriters do not exercise their option to purchase additional shares of our Class A common stock.

-As of March 31, 2017

-(Dollars in thousands, except share data) Actual Pro forma (Unaudited) Pro forma As Adjusted (Unaudited)

-Cash and cash equivalents(1) \$ 463,882 \$ \$

-Debt:

-Short-term debt:

-Credit facility debt, senior notes and debe payable ntures, capital lease obligations and notes 774,659 774,659

-Collateralized indebtedness 461,946 461,946

-Long-term debt: · · · ·

-Credit facility debt, senior notes and debe ntures, capital lease obligations and notes

-payable 20,254,397 20,254,397

-Collateralized indebtedness 831,756 831,756

-Notes payable to affiliates and related par ties 1,750,000

-Total debt 24,072,758 22,322,758

-Redeemable equity 211,687 211,687

-Equity:

-Class A common stock: \$0.01 par value, shares authorized, issued and outstanding

-Class B common stock: \$0.01 par value, shares authorized, issued and outstanding

-Class C common stock: \$0.01 par value, outstanding shares authorized, no shares issued and

-Common stock: \$0.01 par value, 1,000 shar outstanding es authorized, 100 shares issued and

-Additional paid-in capital(2) 2,867,863

-Accumulated deficit (744,172)

-Accumulated other comprehensive income 1,979

-Noncontrolling interest 524

-Total equity 2,126,194
+As of March 31, 2017 (Dollars in thousands, except share data) Actual Pro forma (Unaudited) Pro forma As Adjusted (Unaudited) Cash and cash equivalents(1) \$ 463,882 \$ 313,747 \$ 248,599 Debt: Short-term debt: Credit facility debt, senior notes and debentures, capital lease obligations and notes payable 774,659 774,659 774,659 Collateralized indebtedness 461,946 461,946 461,946 Long-term debt: Credit facility debt, senior notes and debentures, capital lease obligations and notes payable(2) 20,254,397 20,754,397 20,409,494 Collateralized indebtedness 831,756 831,756 831,756 Notes payable to affiliates and related parties(3) 1,750,000 Total debt 24,072,758 22,822,758 22,477,855 Redeemable equity 211,687 211,687 211,687